 The metal mesh filter in a French press allows coffee oils and tiny coffee particles to pass through, which gives the coffee a fuller body and richer flavor.

-Using a paper filter in a French press coffee maker can actually remove some of the flavors and oils that give French press coffee its distinctive taste and texture.
+Using a paper filter in a French press coffee maker can actually remove some of the flavors and oils that give French press coffee its distinctive stronger taste and texture.

-How to make strong French press coffee | 5 step process
+How to make strong French press coffee

-2- For each cup, add 1-1.5 tablespoons (15-20 grams) of coarse coffee grounds to the French press.
+2- For each cup (8 oz), add 3 tablespoons (15-17 grams) of coarse coffee grounds to the French press.

 3- Pour the hot water into the French press, leaving about 1 inch at the top.
 Give the grounds a stir to saturate evenly.